-For the vested benefits invested, there is no entitlement to interest payments or capital preservation.
+For the invested pillar 3a assets, there is no entitlement to interest payments or capital preservation.
 The foundation assumes no liability in this regard.

 The foundation will inform the pension fund client of the investment risks and costs of the investments/investment strategies on offer in the corresponding documents (reports, factsheets etc.) before the initial investment.